 Bangkok Chinatown has to be one of the most fascinating and captivating districts in what is possible and probably equally considered one of the most exciting and vibrant cities in the world.

-This particular area of Bangkok was once the financial centre of the city, but today and every other day, it's a thriving and bustling marketplace if not somewhat flirtatiously overcrowded, noisy and frequently horrendously traffic congested at the best of times.
-In other words, this could be the place to either lose or find yourself in the moment.
+This particular area of Bangkok was once the financial centre of the city, but today and every other day, it's a thriving and bustling marketplace, if not somewhat flirtatiously overcrowded, noisy and frequently and horrendously congested at the best of times.
+In other words, this could, without a doubt, be the best place to either lose or find yourself in the moment.

 Chinatown here is between the two traffic-choked thoroughfares of Yaowarat Road and Charoen Krung Road where you'll find a labyrinth of narrow alleyways which, for the most part, are packed with lively market stalls.